materials-data-facility/forge/README.md

 Tutorials and examples can be found in the `docs` directory.
 The Jupyter notebooks can be viewed on GitHub or run interactively with ![Jupyter](http://jupyter.org/install).

 # Requirements
-* Forge requires Python 3.4 or greater.
+* Forge requires Python 3.5 or greater.
-  * **Note**: Python 2.7 support has been deprecated.
-Forge releases after version 0.6.2 will not work in Python 2.
-Please upgrade to Python 3.
 * To access data in the MDF, you must have an account recognized by Globus Auth (including Google, ORCiD, many academic institutions, or a [free Globus ID](https://www.globusid.org/create)).

 # Contributions